 Memorable Manitobans: John Draper Perrin (1890-1967)

-Born at Medicine Hat, North-West Territories [now Alberta], a son of Sgt.
-William Perrin (NWMP) of Dublin, Ireland and Sara (Lytle) of Raphoe, Ireland, he resided in Winnipeg from 1899 and was educated in the public schools of Regina and Winnipeg, including Aberdeen School.
+Born at Medicine Hat, North-West Territories [now Alberta] in 1890, a son of William Perrin and Sarah Lytle (1861-1950), he resided in Winnipeg from 1899 and was educated in the public schools of Regina and Winnipeg, including Aberdeen School.
 He was employed with the Canadian Pacific Railway land office from 1906 to 1908; with McKenzie & Mann and Davidson & McRae from 1908 to 1913; engaged in mining, 1914 and active in that industry in the provinces of Ontario, Manitoba and British Columbia.

 Perrin was also interested in aviation and the use of aeroplanes in mining.
 He is credited with being the first person in the world to hire an aircraft to reach a remote mining site, having done so as early as 1919.
 In the 1930s he was one of the organizers of Wings Limited, an early air charter business, which was later bought out by Canadian Pacific Airways.